nx:run-commands

 11}

-considers the commands done when all of them have finished running.
-If you don't need to wait until they're all done, you can set a special string that considers the commands finished the moment the string appears in stdout
+Normally, run-commands considers the commands done when all of them have finished running.
+If you don't need to wait until they're all done, you can set a special string that considers the commands finished the moment the string appears in stdout or stderr:

 1"finish-when-ready": {